mmower/rez/docs/REZ.md

 #### on_init: `(system, event = {}) => {...}`

 This script will be called during game initialization and before the game has started.

+## <a name="task-element">Task</a>

+Tasks are elements that describe components of a behaviour tree.
+Author defined tasks are usually 'conditions' (that test the state of the game) and 'actions' (that change the state of the game).

+Note that, by convention, we use UPPER CASE ids for task elements.

+The core of the task is the execute attribute which implements the functionality of the task and returns a value indicating success or failure.
+Optionally a task can update the working memory that is passed through the tree as it gets executed.

+### Example

+    @task ACTOR_IN begin
+      options: [:actor :location]

+      execute: (task, wmem) => {
+        const actor_id = task.option("actor");
+        const actor = task.$(actor_id);
+        const location_id = task.option("location");
+        if(actor.getAttributeValue("location") == location_id) {
+          return {success: true, wmem: wmem};
+        } else {
+          return {success: false, error: "Actor is not in location", wmem: wmem};
+        }
+      }
+    end

+In this example we have defined a task that tests whether a specified actor is in a given location.
+This could be used in a sequence to ensure that an action only gets performed if in the correct location.

+    ^[SEQUENCE [
+      [ACTOR_IN actor=sam_spade location=sams_office]
+      [ACTOR_RELOADS item=sams_gun]
+    ]]

+### Required Attributes

+* options

+A list of keywords describing the options that this behaviour uses.
+If there are no options use the empty list `[]`

+* execute

+A script attribute that is expected to take two parameters `task` (a reference to the task itself) and `wmem` which is a reference to a map of "working memory" that can be used to record task state or pass state between tasks.

+The return value must either be `{success: true, wmem: wmem}` or `{success: false, error: "Message", wmem: wmem}`.

+### Optional Attributes

+* min_children
+* max_children
+* check_*

 ## <a name="zone-element">Zone</a>